Menu

 Part of that has been learning to appreciate the small things.
 I’ll always enjoy being in tidy surroundings but I’m able to leave a pot to be washed tomorrow and the laundry can be ironed another day, instead of freaking out over it and always being on the move, cleaning and tidying.
 I’m forced to rest more, which gives me more time to enjoy spending quality time with with my now husband, reading books or writing.
 It’s put a lot of things in to perspective and made me realise what is and isn’t important in life.

-I’ve learnt that I’m not Superwoman and I can prioritise things better these days.
+I’ve learned that I’m not Superwoman and I can prioritise things better these days.

-I have learnt to be my own health advocate
+I have learned to be my own health advocate.Β

 Rachel Looking Down a Cliff